xinghaochen/Pose-REN/README.md

 Note that we just use a naive depth thresholding method to detect the hand.
 Therefore, the hand should be in the range of [0, 650mm] to run this demo.
 We tested this realtime demo with an [Intel Realsense SR300](https://software.intel.com/en-us/realsense/sr300camera).

-**Please use your right hand for this demo and try to avoid clustered background and redundant arm around the hand.**
+**Please use your right hand for this demo and try to avoid clustered foreground and redundant arm around the hand.**

 #### Python demo with [librealsense](https://github.com/IntelRealSense/librealsense) [recommended]
 First compile and install the [librealsense](https://github.com/IntelRealSense/librealsense) and its [python wrapper](https://github.com/IntelRealSense/librealsense/tree/5285629b4ddb374f1).
 After everything is working properly, just run the following python script for demo: